Aidan4478D/ECE467/notes/quiz3_notes.md

     - attention
         - related to queries, keys, and values
             - all of these are vectors and at least the queries and keys have the same dimension d(k)
-        - queries and keys are the things beoing compared
+        - queries and keys are the things being compared
         - the values are the things being combined based on the results of the comparisons
         - in different contexts, two or even all three of these may be identical
         - transformer architecture in artcle uses scaled dot-product attention